Fibromyalgia

 Treatment of fibromyalgia

-There isn’t a cure for fibromyalgia, but there are treatments and things you can do that can help ease your symptoms.
-Often a number of health professionals will be involved in your care, and your treatment will involve a combination of different therapies.
-As you get to understand your condition better, you can work together with your doctors and therapists to find the best treatments for you.
+There isn’t a cure for fibromyalgia, but there are fibromyalgia treatments and things you can do to help ease your symptoms.
+Often a number of health professionals will be involved in your care, and your treatment will involve a combination of different fibromyalgia therapies.
+As you get to understand your condition better, you can work together with your doctors and therapists to find the best fibromyalgia treatments for you.

 Exercise

-Keeping active with regular exercise can be really helpful for people with fibromyalgia.
-It can help relieve pain and stiffness, increase your strength and improve how easily you move around.
-It can improve general wellbeing too.
+If you have fibromyalgia, it can be really helpful to keep active with regular exercise.
+Exercise can help to provide fibromyalgia pain relief and help stiffness, increase your strength, and improve how easily you move around.
+It can improve your general wellbeing too.

-- Aerobic exercise – activity that gets you breathing harder and faster.
+- Aerobic exercise to get you breathing harder and faster.

 Your doctor or physiotherapist may advise you on exercises for fibromyalgia and how to exercise safely and effectively.
 They may recommend an exercise programme for you.
 It’s usually best to start slowly, gradually building up the time you spend being active each day.
-Walking or water-based exercises are both good forms of exercise to start with.
-Be patient – you may find your pain and tiredness get worse at first but they should improve.
+Walking or swimming are both good forms of exercise to start with.
+Be patient – you may find your pain and tiredness get worse at first, but they should improve.

-Other activities that combine exercise and relaxation, like yoga and t’ai chi, might also help with some of the symptoms of fibromyalgia.
+Other activities that combine exercise and relaxation – for example, yoga and t’ai chi – might also help with some of the symptoms of fibromyalgia.

 Talking therapies